 –Russell E. Smith, STD, KHS, 1992-96 President, The Pope John Center, a bioethics institute

-An excerpt from Chapter Four, featuring a secondary character, Paleontologist Dr. Bart Lloyd has been converted to a short story.
+An excerpt from Chapter Four, featuring secondary character Paleontologist Dr. Bart Lloyd, has been converted to a short story.
 Click The Yeti to enjoy it.

-Sequel in progress: As of 8/1/2017, six of twenty short stories are complete as a sequel to Ancient of Genes.
+Sequel in progress: Click here: As of 8/1/2017, six of twenty short stories are complete as a sequel to Ancient of Genes.
 The screenplay re-write is 2/3 complete, btw.
 These short stories are paired, one set in ancient times and another eerily connected tale set around 2030.
 These tie in like chapters, but stand alone or in pairs for maximum reader enjoyment and convenience.
-Click AOG Sequel for the third pair in the anthology.

 Cryptozoology nonfiction with fiction project: Although tales and reports of mysterious “crypto” animals have always been popular, there has never been a book that pairs an intriguing research, with sources, to a thrilling fiction short.
 Click Monster in the Sand for a very short example.
 Fifteen or so animals are planned for a three-volume set: